-- (a) The appointing authority must ensure funding for the full cost of competent legal representation by the defense team and outside experts selected by counsel, as defined by these guidelines,. - (b) Counsel in death penalty cases should be fully compensated at a rate that is commensurate with the provision of competent legal representation and reflects the extraordinary responsibilities inherent in death penalty representation. - Flat fees, caps on compensation, and lump-sum contracts are improper in death penalty cases. - Attorneys employed by defender organizations should be compensated according to a salary scale that is commensurate with the salary scale and workload of the prosecutor's office in the jurisdiction. - 3.
+- (a) The appointing authority must ensure funding for the full cost of competent legal representation by the defense team and outside experts selected by counsel, as defined by these guidelines,. - (b) Counsel in death penalty cases should be fully compensated at a rate that is commensurate with the provision of competent legal representation and reflects the extraordinary responsibilities inherent in death penalty representation. - 1.
+Flat fees, caps on compensation, and lump-sum contracts are improper in death penalty cases. - 2.
 Appointed counsel should be fully compensated for actual time and service performed at an hourly rate commensurate with the prevailing rates for similar services performed by retained counsel in the jurisdiction, with no distinction between rates for services performed in or out of court.
-Periodic billing and payment should be available. - (c) Non-attorney members of the defense team should be fully compensated at a rate that is commensurate with the provision of legal representation and reflects the specialized skills needed by those who assist counsel with the litigation of death penalty cases. - Investigators employed by defender organizations should be compensated according to a salary scale that is commensurate with the salary scale and workload of the prosecutor's office in the jurisdiction. - 2.
-Mitigation specialists and experts employed by defender organizations should be compensated according to a salary scale that is commensurate with the salary scale for comparable professional services provided in other governmental positions. - 3.
-Mitigation specialists and experts retained by defender organizations should be compensated according to a salary scale that is commensurate with the salary scale for comparable expert services in the private sector.
+Periodic billing and payment should be available. - (c) Non-attorney members of the defense team should be fully compensated at a rate that is commensurate with the provision of legal representation and reflects the specialized skills needed by those who assist counsel with the litigation of death penalty cases.

+- 1. Mitigation specialists and experts retained by defender organizations should be compensated according to a salary scale that is commensurate with the salary scale for comparable expert services in the private sector. - 2.
 Members of the defense team assisting private counsel should be fully compensated for actual time and service performed at an hourly rate commensurate with prevailing rates paid by retained counsel in the jurisdiction for similar services, with no distinction between rates for services performed in or out of court.
-Periodic billing and payment should be available.
+Periodic billing and payment should be available. - (d) Additional compensation should be provided in unusually protracted or extraordinary cases. - (e) Counsel and members of the defense team should be fully reimbursed for reasonable incidental expenses.